 2. Flip It Over

 OBJECTIVE: The objective is to help people working in groups acquire problem-solving, creativity, and strong communication skills.

 TOOLS: A tarp or piece of clothing the size of a tablecloth.

 TIME: 20 minutes

 HOW TO PLAY: A creative game, here you ask a group of 6-10 people to huddle around and stand on top of a tarp.
-The challenge is that they have to flip the tarp so they are standing on the other side of the cloth.
+The challenge is that they have to flip the tarp, standing on the other side of the cloth.
 The only condition is that they can only use their feet!
-They can't get off the cloth or let their feet touch the ground.
+They can't get off the fabric or let their feet touch the ground.

 OBJECTIVE: It urges people to look at things from a positive perspective and turn it into a learning experience.